raalf/VAP3/README.md

 - Optimized to make use of MATLAB's features

 VAP1.0
-- Contains files as copied from the C++ version of FreeWake
+- Contains files as copied from the C++ version of FreeWake into MATLAB
 - Provides identical results to the C++ version of FreeWake, but runs slow